michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 Timestamps from time-of-day clocks are a dangerous way to order events. *Last write wins* (LWW) has many problems:

 * A node with a lagging clock is unable to overwrite values written by a node with a fast clock.
-* LWW cannot distinguish betweens sequential writes and truly concurrent writes.
+* LWW cannot distinguish between sequential writes and truly concurrent writes.
 Version vectors must be used.
 * Two nodes could generate the same timestamp.

 *Logical clocks*, based on incrementing counters rather than quartz, are a safer alternative for ordering events than *physical clocks*.

 **Clock readings have a confidence interval**

-Even if you syncrhonize with an NTP server every minute, drift can be several milliseconds.
+Even if you synchronize with an NTP server every minute, drift can be several milliseconds.
 With an NTP server on the public internet, the best possible accuracy is likely in the tens of milliseconds.

 Thus, you can think of a clock reading as a range of times with a confidence interval.
 Google's Spanner Time API reports time as: `[earliest possible, latest possible]`.